Irratzo/Containers/content/compx_contain.rst

   python3: can’t open file ‘dummy.py’: [Errno 2] No such file or directory

-.. callout :: No such file or directory
+.. callout:: No such file or directory

    What does the error message mean?
 Why might the Python inside the container not be able to find or open our script?